 Located about 6 miles from Disney’s Magic Kingdom in the beautiful Golden Oaks area of Orlando, Four Seasons Resorts Orlando fills the Walt Disney World’s Luxury Lodging void.
-The resort is part of Theme Park but yet a little removed from hustle and bustle associated with a theme park resort since it occupies one of the most secluded areas of Walt Disney World Resort, edged by a natural Everglades sanctuary that’s home to indigenous wildlife.
+The resort is part of Theme Park but yet a little removed from hustle and bustle associated with a theme park resort since it occupies one of the most secluded areas of Walt Disney World Resort.
+It is located by a natural Everglades sanctuary that’s home to indigenous wildlife.
 I probably should mention here, visiting Theme Parks are not really my kind of vacation, since it involves waking up early, lots of walking, standing in line and dealing with swarms of people, coming back exhausted.
 And then you Sleep.
 Eat.
 Repeat!
 But we had a couple of little kids visiting us all the way from India and top of their wishlist was visiting the Mouse House and the Wizarding world of Harry Potter, naturally we had to oblige.
 So we made sure we based ourselves in a Beautiful Resort, so that we can come back to a haven of comfort after an exhausting day at the theme parks.
-Four Seasons Resort at Orlando delivered exactly that and made visiting the Theme Parks enjoyable!
+Read our review to see how Four Seasons Resort at Orlando delivered luxury and magic making visiting the Theme Parks enjoyable!

 Checking In at Four Seasons Resort Orlando